For over 17 years, designing logos and websites has been my job and my passion.

-I am a self-taught graphic designer who is passionate about creating logos and visual identities.
+I am a Graphic Designer who is passionate about creating logos and visual identities.
 As a freelancer I help my clients to achieve their goals and take their business to the next level.

-My award-winning designs are minimalistic and clear.
+My award-winning logos are minimalistic and clear.
 Simple geometry, proportions and resulting grids are part of my work and provide an aesthetic and balanced appearance.

 Find out more about my process and work, or get in touch with me directly.